 Banana Cue stands out as one of the Filipino culture’s most popular snacks.
 Peeled Saba bananas (native Filipino banana cultivator) are coated in melted brown sugar and deep-fried until golden brown.
 The result is sweet and gooey with a great crunchiness on the exterior.

-- 21 Most Popular Burmese Foods To Fall In Love With 2022
+- 32 Most Popular Filipino Street Foods To Explore In 2023

 Banana has long been considered a healthy fruit with low calorie and high fiber content.
 Enjoying it for a mid-afternoon merienda (a light meal between lunch and dinner) can keep you full for longer by slowly releasing energy without gaining any weight.